kpocza/thriot/README.md

 The following facts make Thriot special:
 - The main goal of Thriot is to satisfy the IoT needs of smart home users and individual companies so that they can install Thriot on their own and it’s not necessary to buy an IoT service from a service provider.
 Of course there is the possibility for service providers to provide Thriot as a SaaS solution (although it’s not yet recommended).
 - Thriot achieves this flexibility with its loosely coupled plugable architecture so that besides cloud storage providers, on-premise storages can be also added to the system.
-(Currently Azure Table Storage and MS SQL (Express) is supported)
+(Currently Azure Table Storage, MS SQL (Express) and PostgreSql is supported)
 - Thriot is completely open source.
 Everybody is welcome the contribute.

 ## Basic concepts and architecture